| Institutional

 company is taking the necessary steps to survive its current financial

+crisis.
 In early December DANKY reached an accord with its lenders to restructure

 its lending